kloudfuse/customer/scripts/assets/README.md

-# Grafana Alert & Dashboard Management Scripts
+# Grafana Alert and Dashboard Management Scripts

-These Python scripts are provided for managing alerts and dashboards in Grafana.
-The scripts allow users to upload, download, and delete alerts and dashboards in specified folders within Grafana.
+Kloudfuse provides Python scripts to manage alerts and dashboards in Grafana, to enable you to upload, download, and delete alerts and dashboards in specified folders within Grafana.

+This document is your guide for efficiently managing Grafana alerts and dashboards using the `alert.py` and `dashboard.py` scripts.

 ## Prerequisites
 - Python 3.x